 Car Park: The car park at Mothecombe Beach is now open from 9am to 9pm.
 From Easter until the end of September there is a £4 parking charge.

 Refreshments: The Old School Tea House is handily positioned next to the car park.
-It opens from Easter weekend until October from 11am until 5pm and sells everything from scrumptious cream teas, ice-creams & pasties to beautiful seaside gifts and beach toys.
+The 2014 opening dates are from Saturday 5th April to Sunday 2nd November and the Tea House sells everything from scrumptious cream teas, ice-creams & pasties to beautiful seaside gifts and beach toys.

 Open Days: Mothecombe Beach is open to the public on Wednesdays, Saturdays and Sundays.
 Access to the beach is via a rather narrow wooded pathway which is not so suitable for wheelchairs, but the next-door beach at Coastguards has a slip way.
 Coastguards Beach is at the mouth of the Erme Estuary and has access for water sport enthusiasts and push chairs.
 It is tidal, so most enjoyable at low tide for walking!
 It is open to the public every day all year round.
 On the other side of the estuary, Wonwell Beach is a favourite for locals and visitors.
 There is free on road parking which, at peak times, can become congested.